 I often use the example of Sir Keith Richards as someone who has a lot of Jing and is living his purpose with seemingly boundless energy despite his age and excess.
 Unfortunately, not all of us were blessed with such a deep spring of Jing! ;) Tune in to our dedicated podcast on Jing here.

 For most of us, a lifestyle involving long days working or studying, high levels of stress, poor sleep habits, less than optimal nutrition and too much time indoors and out of our natural rhythms will leave us depleted and feeling ‘tapped out,’ exhausted, and frankly, old.
 You know the feeling, right?
+If this is you, we would love for you to try our #30daysofJING Challenge.
+Simply add Jing herbs into your diet for 30days and allow your adrenals the support and a nice, hard-earned rest!
+Grab your free Starter Kit here.

 The reason for this is that we’re starting to draw on our deeper reservoirs of Jing, and this is less than ideal if we want to live a long and buoyant life.
 Stay with me while I dive into the theory of Jing, and afterwards we’ll talk about what you can do on a practical level to support your Jing.

 Before we start getting too deep into the practicalities of Jing in its manifest form, let me first say that Jing is your ancestral, primordial memory, and it is mostly unconscious, like how the human body REMEMBERS how to make another human, despite our consciousness not having a clue.
 To feel into our Jing with our consciousness allows us to tap into our deepest ancestral memories, beyond this human form.
-It is the way in which the acorn remembers the oak and the oak remembers the acorn, and the Earth remember the stars, and so on across time and space.
+It is the way in which the acorn remembers the oak and the oak remembers the acorn, and the Earth remembers the stars, and so on across time and space.
 Cool, huh?
 What this means is that the memory or consciousness of our whole species, planet, universe and galaxy is carried in your body.
 Now that I’ve dropped that one on you, let’s try and understand Jing manifest, in this human experience.

 To simplify our understanding of Jing, we can say we have three types of Jing, in their manifest form.

 This is the Jing you are gifted by your parents (thanks Ma and Pa!) and is passed down via your DNA and your mother’s Kidney Essence.
 This is your deep reservoir of Jing that you really need to keep untapped as you age.
 This means, future parents, that it’s really important to take care of your Jing, not just for yourself, but for your children.
 I love the analogy of your prenatal Jing being like your first car…some of us inherit a solid, reliable new Volvo, others a beaten up old lemon.
 Now, you can certainly still ‘do up’ your lemon (we’ll talk about how later), and you’ll definitely need to take care of that Volvo, but you can see how the kid who inherited the lemon will have to do a bit more work to keep that beast on the road.
 Please note that some of us inherit Ferraris, and have a bit of a live fast, die young attitude.
 These people usually have a lot of Jing, but burn through it fast.
 Making sense?
-The Taoists believe that this Jing is stored in the right kidney.
+The Taoists believe that this Jing is stored in the right Kidney.
 The amount of Jing we have at birth is infinite, however the states of consciousness of our parents, and in life, of ourselves (see postnatal Jing below), will influence the amount of Jing we have available to use.

 This is the Jing that is created via the combination of spleen Qi (aka food) and lung Qi (aka air).
 When our lifestyle provides an abundance of this Jing, it gives us a baseline for long-term energy and we don’t have to draw on our prenatal reservoirs.
 Obviously great nutrition and good quality air and mindful breathing enhances this Jing, and cultivating this Jing assists in the preservation of the Prenatal Jing mentioned above.
 This is all about lifestyle; mindful living and mindful practice.
 Keeping our postnatal Jing topped up means that its interactions with prenatal Jing will allow for the creation of lots of abundant Qi to circulate through the body.
 If we don’t take care of ourselves, eat well, breathe and rest, we will start to use Jing instead of Qi, and this is where we get, in a sense, ‘overdrawn’ or begin ‘leak’ Jing.
 That’s the tapped out feeling some of you may know well, and we really want to avoid it.
 As Master Herbalist Ron Teeguarden says, and I paraphrase, “it’s one thing to be tired, but don’t ever let yourself get exhausted.”

-This specific form of Jing is created by the dance between the pre- and post-natal Jing and is stored in, you guessed it, the kidneys.
+This specific form of Jing is created by the dance between the pre- and post-natal Jing and is stored in, you guessed it, the Kidneys.
 This is the functional Jing that is used to create Qi, the energy that drives us.
-The health of the kidneys directly relates to the availability and quality of the Jing in the body, and the body’s ability to use Jing to create our physical structure and as a foundation for our energy and mental and emotional health.
-Deplete the Jing and you will deplete the kidneys, no doubt about it.
+The health of the Kidneys directly relates to the availability and quality of the Jing in the body, and the body’s ability to use Jing to create our physical structure and as a foundation for our energy and mental and emotional health.
+Deplete the Jing and you will deplete the Kidneys, no doubt about it.
 The more Yin tissues of the body are related to the overall quality and abundance of Jing, for example, the teeth, connective tissue, bones, cartilage (e.g. the ears), hair, seminal and vaginal fluids (including menstrual blood) etc. Health issues manifesting in these areas are usually assisted by working on preserving, and eventually restoring, Jing.

 Which brings us to an interesting point in this conversation…how do we take care of our Jing and what do we do to keep it in abundant supply?
 That is, if we inherited a lemon or ran our Volvo into the ground, what do we do now?? ;)